Mesh-AI/azure-git-actions-testing/README.md

 ### Other Notes

 * CI is enabled for main branch in this repo for testing purposes.
 Please roll back later for PRs only
+* Added a workflow dispatch for CD in order to force run tests